New customer? Start here.

-The Motorola TLKR T40 Twin is a license-free set of two-way radios for under £25.
+The Motorola TLKR T40 Twin is a license-free set of two-way radios for a very reasonable price.
 Boasting a stylish bright red design, LCD display for ease-of-use, and maximum range of up to 4km; these are an ideal set for occasional use or as a toy for children.
-We put them through their paces to see how they measured up:
+We put them through their paces to see how they measured up.

 Motorola have won numerous design awards for their TLKR range of Two-Way radios, and its easy to see why with the TLKR T40.
 The handsets are stylishly compact compared to others, measuring only 134 x 50 x 29 mm making them ideal for smaller hands, slipping into a pocket, or attaching to your person with the included belt-clips.
 There is a convenient LCD display, which (although small) indicates various features and settings effectively.